Course Enquiries - UK

-Social work is a broad ranging career, providing assistance and support to a variety of vulnerable people in society.
+Social work is a broad ranging career, providing assistance and support to a variety of people in society.
 It involves working with those on the margins of society and across the spectrum in terms of age, gender, ethnicity and, to some extent, class.
-Social workers are found in a variety of settings from Hospitals, Local Authorities and voluntary organisations.courses
+Social workers are found in a variety of settings from hospitals, local authorities and voluntary organisations.

 In the BA programme, there is a strong emphasis on critical reflection and problem solving with the full involvement of service users and practitioners from a variety of backgrounds and traditions.
 The programme prepares students for the realities of social work practice, which can be both challenging and demanding, as well as stimulating and exciting.

 This course combines formal university teaching and practical experience gained from both two placements in social care settings together and 30 skills days in the university.
-The programme is both academic and vocational and meets the requirements of the Health and Care Professional Council (HCPC).
-Success in this course can lead to registration with HCPC as a Social Worker.
+The programme is both academic and vocational and meets the requirements of Social Word England.
+Success in this course can lead to registration with Social Work England as a social worker.

 Our Social Work programme is inter-professional, collaborative and participatory.
 We aim to produce reflective social work practitioners who are ready to practice in the rapidly changing and developing world of social work.
 The course covers communication skills, human growth and development, sociology, ethics, welfare, policy and law, advocacy and partnership, professional practice.